yiangamer/yiangamer/README.md

 <h2 align="left">Hi 👋!
-My name is Yiangamer and I'm a Junior Developer from Cyprus and Live in Germany</h2>
+My name is Yiangamer and I'm a Junior Developer from Germany</h2>

 ###